digixc/CompSci/activities/hackathon.md

 ### Event scope
 *Create an AI and data-driven solution that helps individuals and the society*

-Using sensors and/or existing data *in real time* to help people stay safe and healthy.
+Using sensors and/or third party data *in real time* to help people stay safe and healthy.
 Such as:
 + social distance monitoring
 + fitness and posture tracking
 + disability assistance
 + intelligent face mask wearing
++ other suitable IoT solutions etc

 #### Time and location